Unicritical polynomials over $abc$-fields: from uniform boundedness to dynamical Galois groups: The conjecture and Fermat-Catalan equations

 \subsection{The generalized Fermat-Catalan equation}

-We begin by providing a height inequality for solutions to generalized Fermat-Catalan equations over $abc$-fields, first stating a result over function fields due to Silverman \cite{MR0664038}.
+We begin by providing a height inequality for solutions to generalized Fermat-Catalan equations over $abc$-fields.
+This result will provide a major tool for proving both the uniform boundedness statements and the irreducibility statements from the introduction.
 For what follows, when $K$ is a function field, we let $g_K$ denote the genus of $K$.